-The most common symptoms of benzodiazepine overdose are central nervous system depression and intoxication with impaired balance and movement control and slurred speech.
+The most common symptoms of benzodiazepine overdose are central nervous system depression and intoxication with impaired balance and movement control.
+Slurred speech will also be a sign.

-Flumazenil can be used as an antidote, but more often than not, the patient is simply observed and supported until the body has naturally cleared the drug.
+Flumazenil can be used as an antidote, but more often than not, the person experiencing an overdose is observed and supported until the body has naturally cleared the drug.

-Before beginning treatment with a benzodiazepine, it is important to tell the doctor about every medication currently being taken.
+Before beginning treatment with benzodiazepines, it is important to tell the doctor about every other medication currently being taken.

-Some drugs, including antidepressants and oral contraceptives can cause excessive drug accumulation and increased side effects of benzodiazepines.
+Some drugs, including antidepressants and oral contraceptives, can cause a dangerous buildup of medications.
+This can worsen the side effects of benzodiazepines.

-In contrast, St. John's wort, the antibiotic rifampicin, and the anticonvulsants carbamazepine and phenytoin decrease the effectiveness of benzodiazepines.
+In contrast, St. John's wort, the antibiotic drug rifampicin, and the anticonvulsants carbamazepine and phenytoin decrease the impact of benzodiazepines.